Emile666/stc1000_stm8/usermanual/README.md

 * Fahrenheit or Celsius display selectable with CF parameter
 * Minutes or hours time-base selectable with Hrs parameter
 * PID-controller selectable with adjustable Kc, Ti, Td and Ts parameters
-* PID-output signal (slow PWM, T=0.2 sec) present at S3 output for connection to a Solid-State Realy (SSR)
+* PID-output signal (slow PWM, T=0.2 sec) present at S3 output for connection to a Solid-State Relay (SSR)
 * Standard thermostat functionality available when PID-controller is disabled (TS parameter set to 0)
 * Second temperature probe functionality selectable with Pb2 parameter
 * Up to 4 profiles with up to 6 setpoints (6 profiles with 10 setpoints if the STM8S003F3 is replaced with a STM8S103FS uC)